dragoncoder047/aelith/README.md

     * "assignment to readonly property" from kaplay.ts &rarr; use Chrome not Safari (see kaplayjs/kaplay#289)
     * "xxx is only available in secure origins" &rarr; go to chrome://flags/#unsafely-treat-insecure-origin-as-secure and add <http://localhost:8000>

-## TODOs
+## Game premise

-* [X] Add settings menu for stuff like switching the type of controller button names, enabling/disabling rumble, etc
-  * [ ] add rumble effects for game controller users?
-* [ ] Add autosave (last checkpoint) and option to restore when webpage is reloaded
-  * [ ] How to refer to objects in-memory in serialized form?
-    * [ ] Ones that don't exist, when savegame is loaded initially at start?
-* [ ] Add scores for stuff?
-(Collecting continuations, creating continuations, cloning boxes, etc?)
-  * [ ] Connect to Newgrounds for cloud save and medals?

-## Dev notes follow

-Game premise: Something went wrong in the computer system, and a debugger has been sent in to fix the horribly convoluted and illogical program that runs it.
+Something went wrong in the computer system, and a debugger has been sent in to fix the horribly convoluted and illogical program that runs it.
 Fighting bugs along the way, and finally defeating the final bug in the program

 ## Mechanics